Fingerprinting Codes and the Price of Approximate Differential Privacy: Lower Bounds via Fingerprinting Codes

 In this section, we generalize the connection between fingerprinting codes and sample complexity lower bounds for arbitrary sets of queries.
 We show that a generalized fingerprinting code with respect to any family of counting queries $\cQ$ yields a sample complexity lower bound for $\cQ$, which is analogous to our lower bound for $1$-way marginals (Theorem~\ref{thm:fpctolb}).
 We then argue that some type of fingerprinting code is necessary to prove any sample complexity lower bound by exhibiting a tight connection between such lower bounds and a weak variant of our generalized fingerprinting codes.

 We begin by defining our generalization of fingerprinting codes.
-Fix a finite data universe $\cX$ and a set of counting queries $\cQ$ over a finite data universe $\cX$.
+Fix a finite data universe $\cX$ and a set of counting queries $\cQ$ over $\cX$.
 A generalized fingerprinting code with respect to the family $\cQ$ consists of a pair of randomized algorithms $(\gen, \trace)$.
 The code generation algorithm $\gen$ produces a codebook $C \in \cX^n$.
 Each row $c_i$ of $C$ is the codeword corresponding to user $i$.
 A coalition $S \subseteq [n]$ of pirates receives the subset $C_S = \{c_i : i\in S\}$ of codewords, and produces an \emph{answer vector} $a \in [0, 1]^{|\cQ|}$.
 We replace the traditional marking condition on the pirates with the generalized constraint that they output a \emph{feasible answer vector}.
 A natural way to define feasibility for answer vectors is to require a condition similar to $(\alpha, \beta)$-accuracy, i.e.~an answer vector $a$ is feasible if $|a_q - q(C_S)| \le \alpha$ for all but a $\beta$ fraction of queries $q \in \cQ$.
-We then define a generalized set of feasible codewords by
+We thus define a generalized set of feasible answer vectors by